 - Benefits eye disorders, especially when related with inflammation or heat

-Mix 1/8 tsp of neem and 1/8 tsp of turmeric with 1 Tbsp of Aloe vera juice and 1/2 cup of water.
+Mix 1/8 teaspoon of neem and 1/8 teaspoon of turmeric with 1 tablespoon of Aloe vera juice and 1/2 cup of water.
 Take this 3 times daily.

 Make a paste out of neem powder and organic aloe vera.
 Apply to the face and leave on for 15 minutes.
 Perform this at least 3 times a week.
-Simultaneously, take 1 tsp of Tikta Ghrita (Bitter Ghee) each morning on an empty stomach for best results.
+Simultaneously, take 1 teaspoon of Tikta Ghrita (Bitter Ghee) each morning on an empty stomach for best results.

-Use a neem-infused coconut oil to apply to the effected areas.
+Use a neem-infused coconut oil and/or castor oil to apply to the effected areas.
 Apply nightly and leave on until morning.
-Try my neem infused Pitta Oil.
-Simultaneously, take 1 tsp of Tikta Ghrita (Bitter Ghee) each morning on an empty stomach for best results.
+Simultaneously, take 1 teaspoon of Tikta Ghrita (Bitter Ghee) each morning on an empty stomach for best results.

-For a natural, homemade mouthwash, take 4 tbsp of Neem herbal extract, add 5-10 drops of tea tee oil and 2 cups of purified water.
-Each morning and night, take a small amount into the mouth and swish for 3 minutes.
+For a natural, homemade mouthwash, take 2 to 4 tablespoons of Neem herbal extract, add 5-10 drops of tea tee oil and 2 cups of purified water.
+Each morning and night, take a small amount into the mouth and swish for 1 to 3 minutes.
 Do not swallow this mixture!